kb789/Book-Cloud-Frontend/README.md

 ## Technologies Used

-The frontend of this applicationwas built with React.
+The frontend of this application was built with React.
 The [backend](https://github.com/kb789/Book-Cloud-back) was built with Python.
 The link to the backend code is here: Firebase was used to manage authentication, and a Firebase database was used for storage.

 ## APIs used